Community Health Centre Education (CHCE)

 Faculty Mentor

-Dr. Trish Tulloch is an Adolescent Medicine Specialist in the Division of Adolescent Medicine and Assistant Professor in the Department of Paediatrics at the University of Toronto.
-Dr. Tulloch completed her Paediatric residency training at Nationwide Children's Hospital/Ohio State University and fellowship training in Adolescent Medicine at the Hospital for Sick Children/University of Toronto.
-She completed a clinical fellowship in Addiction Medicine at the Centre for Addiction and Mental Health (CAMH) where she currently provides consultation within the Nicotine Dependence Clinic (Intrepid Lab).
-She is actively involved in teaching and serves as vice-chair for the Royal College of Physicians and Surgeons of Canada, Area of Focused Competence in Addiction Medicine.
+Trish Tulloch is an Adolescent Medicine Specialist in the Division of Adolescent Medicine and Assistant Professor in the Department of Paediatrics and the Department of Family and Community Medicine at the University of Toronto.
+Dr. Tulloch completed her Paediatric residency training at Ohio State University and fellowship training in Adolescent Medicine at the Hospital for Sick Children.
+She completed a clinical fellowship in Addiction Medicine at the Centre for Addiction and Mental Health (CAMH).
+Dr. Tulloch is a staff physician in the Nicotine Dependence Clinic(The Intrepid Lab) at CAMH and the Hospital for Sick Children in the Division of Adolescent Medicine.
+She is involved with developing youth vaping cessation clinical interventions (CAMH) and co-leads vaping related studies (SickKids and CAMH).

 Black physicians in CHCs play a vital role in enhancing patient care through cultural competency, strengthening community connections, and serving as role models for Black children and youth.

 Students in the CHCE program will meaningfully engage in CHC operations, patient care, and self-directed or collaborative projects, gaining valuable experience while making an impact in their community.
-We're excited to continue this transformative program, applications for 2025 are now open!